Justice High School: Name and controversy

 In 1959 when the school opened, the Fairfax County school board opposed racial integration of its schools, and the name, J. E. B. Stuart High School, reflected the school board's sentiments.

 In 2015 seniors at the school started a drive to rid Fairfax County Public Schools of names honoring the Confederacy and segregation.
-Soon after, many alumni, including prominent names like actress Julianne Moore and film producer Bruce Cohen, joined a petition asking that the name of the school be changed because the honor to Confederate general J. E. B. Stuart was chosen to defy the movement to desegregate public schools after Brown v.
+So on after, many alumni, including prominent names like actress Julianne Moore and film producer Bruce Cohen, joined a petition asking that the name of the school be changed because the honor to Confederate general J. E. B. Stuart was chosen to defy the movement to desegregate public schools after Brown v.
 Board of Education.

 On September 16, 2017, residents of the school area participated in a non-binding vote on new name options, and were able to rank their top three choices.
 Top choices received five points, second place choices three, and third place choices one.
 Stuart High School received the most votes.
 This was heavily concentrated in first-place and seemed to be a polarizing choice.
-Under District rules, each household was allowed to cast one vote, regardless of the number of members.
-But regardless of the vote, the board decided to change the name to Justice.
-Later, some board members expressed concern with the Thurgood Marshall name as a possibility as there was already a Marshall High School in the District, named after George C. Marshall and simply was settled without vote but of one member of the board to Justice High School.
-It was proposed and finalized.
+Under the rules established by FCPS, each household was allowed to cast one vote, regardless of the number of members.
+Later, some board members expressed concern with the Thurgood Marshall name as a possibility as there was already a Marshall High School in the county, named after George C. Marshall.
+Justice High was then proposed and finalized and an alternative to J.E.B.Stuart High.

-On October 26, 2017, the school board approved the name Justice High School with a 7-4 vote; one board member described this as a compromise name that collectively honored Thurgood Marshall, Barbara Rose Johns, and Louis Gonzaga Mendez, Jr., among others who worked towards justice.
+On October 26, 2017, the school board approved the name Justice High School with a 7–4 vote; one board member described this as a compromise name that collectively honored Thurgood Marshall, Barbara Rose Johns, and Louis Gonzaga Mendez, Jr., among others who worked towards justice.
 The name change was implemented in summer 2018.